3liz/lizmap-javascript-scripts/library/tools/value_map_in_attribute_table/README.md

 The table layer can be automatically filled running the python script get_cod_label_widget.py from the python console of the QGIS project.

 **NB.**
+* At the moment the js file works only if the columns with Value Map widget are type text.
+If the column is integer the js script doesn't work (see the PR https://github.com/3liz/lizmap-web-client/pull/1712).
 * The javascript file has to be saved in the media/js folder.
 * For further details about the script see the comments in the code.